Your questions answered

 While the Seamless scheme design was created by a consortium led by the Australian Fashion Council with Charitable Recycling Australia, Queensland University of Technology, Sustainable Resource Use and WRAP UK, Seamless is not operated by the Australian Fashion Council.

-The Seamless Scheme Design and Roadmap to Clothing Circularity were launched in June 2023 at an event attended by the Minister of Environment and Water, the Hon.
+The Seamless Scheme Design and Roadmap to Clothing Circularity were launched in June 2023 at an event attended by the Minister of Environment and Water at that time, the Hon.
 Tanya Plibersek MP.
 Seamless commenced operations on 1 July 2024.

 Clothing Stewardship Australia Ltd is known as Seamless.
 It was established by the Transition Advisory Group (TAG) with support and guidance from the Product Stewardship Centre of Excellence.

-The work of the TAG has been funded by the Seamless foundation members and the NSW EPA.
+The work of the TAG was funded by the Seamless foundation members and the NSW EPA.

 - Peri-Jane Crosbie, Internet Services Australia 1 Pty Ltd trading as THE ICONIC